SMSpp-Project/smspp-project/README.md

   defining the general SMS++ framework features.

 - [BinaryKnapsackBlock](https://gitlab.com/smspp/binaryknapsackblock),
-  a Block implementing the Binary Knapsack Problem and the corresponding Solver.
+  a Block implementing the Binary Knapsack Problem and the one corresponding Solver based on a straightforward implementation of the Dynamic Programming approach (for integer weights)

 - [CapacitatedFacilityLocationBlock](https://gitlab.com/smspp/capacitatedfacilitylocationblock),
   an implementation of the Block concept for a "pretty basic version" the